 Texas Penal Code: Insurance Fraud – Chapter 35 of The Texas Penal Code describes the insurance fraud crime.
 Visit the webpage to learn about the penalties associated with the offense.
 You’ll also be able to view how certain terms, such as “insurance policy” are defined.

 Texas Attorney General: Consumer Fraud – Visit the Attorney General’s website to learn more about how to avoid becoming a victim of consumer fraud.
 You can view the answers to common questions such as, “how do I file a consumer complaint?” and “what to do if my identity is stolen?

 Georgetown Healthcare Fraud Lawyers in TX

 Were you arrested in Texas for healthcare fraud?
 Time is of the essence.
-It’s important to obtain skilled legal representation so contact Law Office of Price & Wiggins, P.C. right now.
+It’s important to obtain skilled legal representation so contact Law Office of Michael J. Price, P.C. right now.
 Our lawyers are experienced in fighting health care fraud cases in both state and federal court.

 Michael J. Price is a skilled defense lawyer in Georgetown who represents individuals in Temple, Taylor, Round Rock, Leander, Killeen, and many other surrounding areas of Williamson County and Bell County.
 Call (512) 354-1880 have one provide an honest and thorough evaluation of your case during a free initial consultation.